-As a member of the World Federation of Societies of Anaesthesiologists (WFSA), the NZSA is committed to improving anaesthesia services in the region of Asia, Australasia and considers our Pacific neighbours its main priority for educational assistance and collegial support.
+As a member of the World Federation of Societies of Anaesthesiologists (WFSA), the NZSA is committed to improving anaesthesia services in Asia, and Australasia and considers our Pacific neighbours the main priority for educational assistance and collegial support.

 Our assistance enables anaesthetists from Pacific nations to attend international educational meetings or refresher courses.
 We do this by sponsorship and arranging locum anaesthetists to cover lists while Pacific anaesthetists are away.
 The Society has also assisted in arranging emergency relief cover.

 A number of New Zealand anaesthetists have experience working in Samoa, Rarotonga, Indonesia, and Fiji, and find contributing their skills and expertise to overseas aid a rewarding experience.

 To find out about the Pacific Society of Anaesthetists and the services they provide, please see their Facebook page here.
 The NZSA hosts this site as part of its ongoing commitment to the Pacific.

 Hugh Spencer Education Fund (HSEF)